LinkedIn Back to projects Contact me

 I was the main analyst in the project, discovering user needs and learning the thematic area.
 I’ve performed tens of interviews with the experts in the field and incorporated their knowledge and findings into the design of the system.

 I designed all of the system’s structure, including wireframes and prototypes.
-Based on the experiences from the previous project, I’ve prepared a comprehensive, 150 page description of the project as a single source of truth for the team.
+Based on the experiences from the previous project, I’ve prepared a comprehensive description of the project as a single source of truth for the team.
 I’ve also designed the algorithms that calculated needed game difficulty, suggesting game activities and a few others.
 I’ve conducted user tests of the platform’s interface.

 Throughout the whole project I was responsible for managing the creative team: graphic and game designers.
 I was leading user interface design and introducing and teaching a new graphic designer in the team.